2-3% of teenagers tackling obesity or nerve disease suffer from a loss of urinary control.

 While the causes of urine incontinence may be physical, one of the greatest impediments to its treatment is mental.
 Patients of incontinence, especially stress incontinence, often find it difficult to seek help because they are unable to communicate what they are going through.

-The shame and embarrassment that prevents them from speaking up finds strength in the taboos that surround the subject.
+The shame and embarrassment that prevents them from speaking up find strength in the taboos that surround the subject.
 Incontinence is seen as something shameful, and weak, as an inability—instead of a natural by-product of ageing that can be tackled with adult diapers and improved through exercises and medications.
-If none of this work, consider speaking to your health care professional about possible surgical treatments.
+If none of this works, consider speaking to your health care professional about possible surgical treatments.

 Keeping the right attitude in life, speaking about your condition openly and honestly, and understanding that incontinence is just one part of your life, and not all of it can make all the difference!